VilleWillstrom/space_shooter/README.md

 # Space Shooter

 This is a simple TypeScript-based space shooter game that utilizes multiple web APIs to create an interactive experience.
+Used web APIs are keyboard API, animation API, Canvas API and audio API.

+All audios used in project are royalty free from [Pixabay](https://pixabay.com/sound-effects/)

 ## Project Setup